V2 word order: Welsh

 As can be seen in the following examples of V2 in Welsh, there is only one constituent preceding the finite verb, but any kind of constituent (such as a noun phrase NP, adverb phrase AP and preposition phrase PP) can occur in this position.

 Middle Welsh can also exhibit variations of V2 such as cases of V1 (verb-initial word order) and V3 orders.
 However, these variations are restricted to specific contexts, such as in sentences with impersonal verbs, imperatives, answers or direct responses to questions or commands and idiomatic sayings.
 A preverbal particle can also precede the verb in V2, but such sentences are limited as well.

 Wymysorys

-Wymysory is classified as a West Germanic language but can exhibit various Slavonic characteristics.
+Wymysorys is classified as a West Germanic language but can exhibit various Slavonic characteristics.
 It is argued that Wymysorys enables its speaker to operate between two word order system, which represent both forces driving its grammar: Germanic and Slavonic.
 The Germanic system is not as flexible and allows for V2 to exist in it form, but the Slavonic system is relatively free.
 The rigid word order in the Germanic system causes the placement of the verb to be determined by syntactic rules in which V2 is commonly respected.

-Wymysory, like with other languages that exhibit V2, has the finite verb in second position, and a constituent of any category precedes the verb such as DP, PP, AP and so on.
+Wymysorys, like with other languages that exhibit V2, has the finite verb in second position, and a constituent of any category precedes the verb such as DP, PP, AP and so on.